How to Practice Dhyana: A Guide to the Seventh Limb of Yoga

 Meditation is then a pathway to the state of Dhyana, which is a higher state of consciousness, self-awareness and love.

-Love begins to reign the seventh limb of yoga.
+Love begins to reign the 7th Limb of Yoga.

 Love flows from you, however, it’s not an attached state of love.
 Love with attachment is to objects or people.